qpdf/qpdf/manual/cli.rst

    Tells qpdf to preserve objects that are not referenced when writing the file.
 Ordinarily any object that is not referenced in a traversal of the document from the trailer dictionary will be discarded.
-This may be useful in working with some damaged files or inspecting files with known unreferenced objects.
+Disabling this default behavior may be useful in working with some damaged files or inspecting files with known unreferenced objects.

    This flag is ignored for linearized files and has the effect of causing objects in the new file to be written in order by object ID